...

 Welcome to an exciting 5-day adventure to dog-friendly Jeju Island, South Korea, that is perfect for couples and their furry friends.

-For this trip, I packed up the family wagon, Clark Griswold-style, with the wife and dog.
-We traveled from mainland South Korea to Jeju Island via ferry.
-Spoiler: the dog survives in this version.
+For this trip, I loaded up the family wagon—Clark Griswold-style—with my wife and our dog.
+We traveled from our home in Daegu, on mainland South Korea, to Jeju Island via ferry.

 Dogs, of course, are optional.

-Colorado Saram and dog (Winnie) at Conan Beach, Jeju Island, Korea
+Clark and his dog (Winnie) at Conan Beach, Jeju Island, Korea

 Overview